isthisdotusernametaken/KMACXOF256/README.md

   * Functions are present to assist KMACXOF256 in properly setting up byte arrays.
 JB.
     * bytepad, leftEncode, rightEncode, encodeString
 * ShaObject
   * SHA-3 and SHAKE256 functionality.
 There is not currently a way for a user to recieve pure SHA-3 output, all properly completed output from this file is SHAKE.
+JB, JD.
   * The functionality and structure of this file are heavily influenced and based from the tiny_sha3 resource.
 JB, JD.
   * State is stored in a ByteBuffer to allow for the contents to be called as both byte and long format.
 JB, JD.
 * Keccak